danbev/learning-crypto/notes/oci-image-spec.md

 So at the top level of the object we have a mediaType and a version of this manifest, followed by a config object, and the a layers array.

-OCI used application/vnd.oci.image.config.v1+json for the config, and application/vnd.oci.image.layer.v1.tar+gzip for the layers.
+OCI uses `application/vnd.oci.image.config.v1+json` for the config, and `application/vnd.oci.image.layer.v1.tar+gzip` for the layers.
 The config type is reserved.

 The contents of the config and layers is up to the creator and can be pretty much anything.
 You can use the mediatype to specify what the data is.

+The config is used by a container runtime, as are the layers which are used to create a bundle.

-### Artifacts minifest
+### Artifacts manifest
-Simliar to image manifest described in the previous section but instead of describing the components that are destined to be run in by a container runtime the componets that an artifact manifest describe are not meant to be run by a container image.
+Simliar to image manifest described in the previous section but instead of describing the components that are destined to be run in by a container runtime the components that an artifact manifest describe are not meant to be run by a container image.

 The spec tries to make the registry format more generic so that any types of